Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation

-By generating and sampling iteratively in the decision generator module, a set of generated trajectories $\mathcal{T}_{G}$ are fed into the policy discriminator module $D_{\phi}$.
-Since a powerful discriminator might hinder the optimization of the generator $G_{\theta}$, we build a simple yet efficient discriminator $D_{\phi}$ that contains an embedding matrix of locations and classifies the trajectory sequence as real data or fake data based on a GRU layer, written as
+By generating and sampling iteratively in the decision generator module, a set of generated trajectories $\mathcal{T}_{G}$ is fed into the policy discriminator module $D_{\phi}$.
+Since a powerful discriminator might hinder the optimization of the generator $G_{\theta}$, we build a simple yet efficient discriminator $D_{\phi}$ that contains an embedding matrix of locations and classifies the trajectory sequence as real data or fake data based on a GRU layer, written as:

 where $\mathcal{T}_R$ and $\mathcal{T}_G$ are real and generated trajectories, respectively.
-The step-by-step predictions of the decision generator module $G_{\theta}$ receives the policy gradients from the discriminator $D_{\phi}$ by unfolding the classification reward recursively following the REINFORCE algorithm~\cite{williams1992simple}, written as
+The decision generator module $G_{\theta}$ makes stepwise predictions and receives the policy gradients from the discriminator $D_{\phi}$ by unfolding the classification reward recursively following the REINFORCE algorithm~\cite{williams1992simple}, written as:

 where $P_\theta$ denotes the generated distribution by the decision generator $G_{\theta}$, $\mathbf{x}$ is the generated mobility trajectory, and the reward $R(\mathbf{x})$ is the classification loss from the discriminator $D_{\phi}$.
 The generator $G_\theta$ can be optimized in this way.